List of Monkey Dust characters: Nazi grandfather

-An apparently kind and elderly man who is a former high-ranking member of the Nazi party and was almost certainly active in their numerous war crimes.
+An apparently kind and elderly man who is a former high-ranking member of the Nazi Party and was almost certainly active in their numerous war crimes.
 Before going to formal events (his granddaughter's wedding, a court hearing), he is told to wear something smart for the occasion, but finds he has nothing smart left to wear except his Nazi SS dress uniform jacket, complete with swastika armband and SS-Totenkopfverbande cap badge, inevitably leading to trouble.
 On one occasion he is admitted into a nursing home, but has to leave when the other elderly people realise he is Die (sic) Weiße Engel - a reference to a scene in the movie Marathon Man and to Dr Josef Mengele, latterly of Auschwitz.

 Alex, the Relationship-seeking girl

 A girl at a club with her friends, looking for love, walks over to a man, and asks his name.
-As soon as he says his name, she is star-struck and starts dreaming of the future.
-She imagines first a series of romantic events (candle-lit dinner, a tropical resort holiday, a wedding) followed by a disastrous event to end their relationship (man cheating on her, man dressing up in her clothes, man flopping in bed.)
-She then storms off within seconds, usually after throwing a drink over him or slapping him in the face, before heading back to her friends, where she tells them what a wanker he was, and they all commiserate, "Ugh, men!"
+As soon as he says his name, she is starstruck and starts dreaming of the future.
+She imagines first a series of romantic events (candlelit dinner, a tropical resort holiday, a wedding) followed by a disastrous event to end their relationship (man cheating on her, man dressing up in her clothes, man flopping in bed.)
+She then storms off within seconds, usually after throwing a drink over him or slapping him in the face, before heading back to her friends, where she tells them what a "wanker" he was, and they all commiserate, "Ugh, men!"